-"The government may not be able to cover the cost of providing the subsidies because this year's total subsidies are expected to increase to RM28bil, which is higher than the total annual collection from the sales and service tax (SST)," he said.
+"The government may not be able to cover the cost of providing the subsidies because this year's total subsidies are expected to increase to RM28 billion, which is higher than the total annual collection from the sales and service tax (SST)," he said.

-Ahmed Razman said the government must come up with an effective mechanism for the medium and long term to ensure food prices remain affordable, in addition to the initiatives it had already introduced such as abolishing approved permits (APs) to import food, stopping chicken exports and reducing the nation's dependence on food imports."
+Razman said the government has to devise an effective mechanism for the medium and long terms to ensure food prices remain affordable, in addition to the initiatives it has already introduced such as abolishing approved permits (AP) to import food, stopping chicken exports and reducing the nation's dependence on food imports.